jdalzatec/Helmholtz-Coil-Simulation/README.md

 On Linux and Mac OS X operating systems, MFV does not require to be built or installed in order to be executed.
 You just have to <a href="https://github.com/pcm-ca/MFV/tree/master/Executables">download</a> and run the corresponding stand-alone executable.

+To run the Linux executable properly, first open the executable properties and check the "Allow executing file as program" option.

 Windows
 -------